Patternslib/Patterns/demo/inject/documentation.md

 When you submit this form two things happen: `#content` from the response is used to replace `#section`'s content of the page, replacing the current form with a new form or a feedback message.
 In addition a `#notice` element is extracted from the response and added at the bottom of `#notices`.

-XXX: cross references for above

-XXX: give an overview of sections with cross references

 ### Where and what to inject